SamSun0530/CPSC-455-E-commerce-website/README.md

 ### Stretch
 - Session handling to maintain logged in state across browser refresh ✅
+- Utilize API for address validation ✅
 - Graphs/ visualizations of products sold, profits, etc. Seller performance insights. ❌
-- Utilize ai-algorithm for product suggestion based on purchase or search history ❌

 ## Techs used from Units 1-5